jetify-com/opensource/tyson/README.md

 # Why?
+As we are developing [Devbox](https://github.com/jetpack-io/devbox), many users ask for ways to add comments, specify multi-line scripts, generate configurations for different use cases — features that can improve the JSON configuration experience.

-Almost all developer tools require some form of configuration.
-In our opinion, an ideal configuration language should be:
+Since almost all developer tools require some form of configuration, we'd like to share what we think an ideal configuration language should be:
 + **Easy to read and write by humans**
 + **Easy to parse and generate by machines**
 + **Type safe** - so that it's easy to validate the output